colyseus/docs/docs/getting-started/unity-sdk.md

 ## Running the server locally

-To run the demonstration server locally, run the following commands in your terminal:
+To run the demonstration server locally, you will first need to download the Server code to your machine.
+The Server code for the Unity SDK lives at https://github.com/colyseus/colyseus-unity-sdk/tree/master.
+Download that repo, and open a terminal in the repo folder, then run the following commands in your terminal:

 ```
 cd Server